Victorian Railways hopper wagons: GH wagons

-In the late 1970s, funding for the bogie grain wagon construction program was drying up, but demand for available rolling stock demanded faster loading and unloading times.
-Additionally the Victorian Railways had a long-held tradition of restoring and upgrading existing rolling stock, rather than purchasing new vehicles, because that allowed funding to come from maintenance budgets rather than new allocations from the Government; regardless of whether that would provide a better long-term outcome; and that attitude persisted through the early VicRail years.
+In the late 1970s, funding for the bogie grain wagon construction program was drying up, while demand for rolling stock with faster loading and unloading times was increasing.
+Additionally the Victorian Railways had a long-held tradition of restoring and upgrading existing rolling stock, rather than purchasing new vehicles, because that allowed funding to be sourced from maintenance budgets rather than new allocations from the Government (regardless of whether that would provide a better long-term outcome).
+That attitude persisted throughout the early VicRail years.

 In line with that tradition, from 1979 roughly one in eight of the GY open wagons were selected for conversion to a smaller version of the bogie hopper wagons.
 GY2207 was modified in March 1979; the sides and ends were removed and a large hole cut into the floor between the axles, to make way for a new hopper unit on the existing underframe with under-floor hatches for unloading.
 The top of the wagon was sealed, with a trapezoidal roof and walkways fitted for staff who had to open hatches for overhead grain loading.
 The class eventually numbered 810 units, drawn from all types of steel four-wheel open wagons.

-Like G1 before them, the original GH fleet were fitted with four hatches - two per side, between the axles and either side of the brake gear along the centre of the underframe.
+Like G1 before them, the original GH fleet were fitted with four hatches – two per side, between the axles and either side of the brake gear along the centre of the underframe.
 This made access to the brakes unwieldy, and the four hatches released grain too quickly for the conveyor belt systems.
-To resolve both issues later wagons were built with only two hatches, centered one either side which halved the grain delivery rate and made access to the brake rigging much easier.
+To resolve both issues later wagons were built with only two hatches, centred one either side which halved the grain delivery rate and made access to the brake rigging much easier.
 GH150 and GH151 were constructed with alternative braking arrangements, by cutting a small enclave in underneath one end of the hopper and placing the brake equipment there.
 Some further wagons were modified, but many (including some then under construction) only had the cut-out section constructed without shifting the brake equipment.